FusRoman/Outfit/joss_data/paper.md

 ## Quality, documentation, and testing

 Outfit includes unit tests and integration tests covering parsing (MPC/ADES/Parquet), observer handling, Gauss IOD numerical behavior, and trajectory batching (see `tests/`).
-Examples in `examples/` demonstrate end-to-end workflows (e.g., reading Parquet and running Gauss IOD).
+In addition, we use property‑based testing (via `proptest`) to stress numerical invariants and edge cases over wide parameter ranges, improving robustness beyond hand‑crafted cases.
+For accuracy, we run regression tests on real observation datasets and compare against OrbFit outputs [@OrbFit]: notably the objects 2015AB, 8467, and 33803 are validated with MPC 80‑column inputs (see `tests/data/` and `orbfit_tests/`).

+Software quality is enforced through continuous integration (CI): we run automatic tests on each change, track code coverage, and perform semantic‑versioning checks (e.g., `semver` compatibility) to ensure API stability across releases.
+Version history is maintained via git with a clear changelog and tagged releases; this structured release process is not available in OrbFit’s upstream distribution.
+Examples in `examples/` demonstrate end‑to‑end workflows (e.g., reading Parquet and running Gauss IOD).
 The repository follows semantic versioning and maintains a comprehensive changelog [@SemVer; @KeepAChangelog].
-The crate documentation is published on docs.rs and the README provides installation, quick-start, feature flags, and performance notes.
+The crate documentation is published on docs.rs and the README provides installation, quick‑start, feature flags (including `parallel`), and performance notes.

 ## Performance and reproducibility

  Rust enables predictable performance and memory safety.
-For survey-scale workloads, Outfit offers Parquet ingestion and optional parallel Gauss IOD (`--features parallel`) with adaptive batch sizing.
+For survey-scale workloads, Outfit offers Parquet ingestion and optional parallel Gauss IOD (`--features parallel`) with a configurable batch size set via `IODParams.batch_size`.
 Numeric stability is enforced via explicit acceptability checks and non-finite score detection.
 Determinism is promoted through clear random seeding paths and ordered iteration for reporting.

 # Demonstration